Find a Doctor

-The Predictive Analytics and Comparative Effectiveness (PACE) Center seeks to better understand and address the limitations of using group-derived evidence as the basis for decision making in individual patients.
+The Predictive Analytics and Comparative Effectiveness Center (PACE), led by Dr. David Kent, seeks to better understand and address the limitations of using group-derived evidence as the basis for decision making in individual patients.
 Our approach is based on the close integration of clinical and statistical reasoning.
 Our goal is to provide clinicians and patients with evidence better tailored to their particular circumstances; we have expertise in clinical medicine, risk modeling, individual patient meta-analysis, and observational comparative effectiveness studies.

 David Kent, MD, CM, MSc

 Benjamin Koethe, MPH

 Director, Comprehensive Stroke Center; Director, Stroke and Young Adults (SAYA) Program

 Jason Nelson, MPH

 Jinny Park, MPH